Article

 2. Will They Take the Time to Understand Your Business?

-• What are your operational needs now—and in 5 years?
+• What are your operational requirements now – and in five years’ time?

 3. Can They Keep You On Budget?

-Budget blowouts happen when design and construction are treated as two separate phases.
-By the time your drawings are done, it’s too late to fix expensive choices.
+Budget blowouts almost always happen for the same reason: design and construction are treated as two separate phases.
+By the time the drawings are done, expensive decisions have already been locked in and it’s too late to change them without starting over.

 4. Do They Understand Local Conditions and Regulations?